Audubon State Historic Site

 Other Things to Do in St. Francisville

-Near the charming historic city of St. Francisville, check out the Tunica Hills Wildlife Management Area for more birding, as well as hiking and horseback riding.
-For more history and a delicious meal, visit the famously haunted plantation The Myrtles and its Restaurant 1796.
+Near the charming historic city of St. Francisville, explore Tunica Hills Wildlife Management Area for more birding, as well as hiking and horseback riding.
+To continue your journey through history and have a delicious meal, visit the famously haunted plantation The Myrtles and its Restaurant 1796.

 Discover more things to do in St. Francisville.

-How much is admission to the Audubon State Historic Site?
+How much does it cost to get into Audubon State Historic Site?